 There are three eligibility criteria that define the universe of instruments.
 Securities that become ineligible upon monthly reconstitution are excluded from the index.

-Remaining Maturity.
+- Remaining maturity.
 All government bonds must have at least 12 months remaining until maturity.

 The market profile process is applied to select countries of GLADI Government.
-The process involves three steps: (1) creating a market structure matrix, which classifies all bonds according to maturity profile; (2) calculate the number of bonds to be selected for the market profile for each maturity band by multiplying its market share by the overall target number of bonds for the country; and (3) select individual securities that are most liquid and representative as measured by amounts outstanding, time since issuance, and time to maturity.
+The process involves three steps: (1) create a market structure matrix, which classifies all bonds according to maturity profile; (2) calculate the number of bonds to be selected for the market profile for each maturity band by multiplying its market share by the overall target number of bonds for the country; and (3) select individual securities that are most liquid and representative as measured by amounts outstanding, time since issuance and time to maturity.